Using and Taking Activated Charcoal for Botox reaction.

 These are some habits you will want to address while you try to treat the symptoms you are experiencing.
 It will do little good to look for a quick fix solution with drugs or surgery, and as you are experiencing, will only trigger worse problems.

-After you give these suggestions an honest try, I would appreciate it if you took some of your valuable time to let me know what you did and what the results were.
+After you give these suggestions an honest try, I would appreciate it if you took some of your valuable time to let me know what you did and what the results were for your Botox reaction.
 If you have specific questions please let me know.

 - Taking Activated charcoal while taking Medication for Epilepsy